symfony/symfony-docs/session.rst

                 // ->addTag('kernel.event_subscriber')
             ;

-Now celebrate by changing the user's locale and seeing that it's sticky throughout the request.
+Now celebrate by changing the user's locale and seeing that it is sticky throughout the request.

 Remember, to get the user's locale, always use the :method:`Request::getLocale